Halliburton: 2000s

 In 2008, Halliburton agreed to outsource its mission-critical information technology infrastructure to a Dallas/Fort Worth Metroplex data center operated by CyrusOne Networks LLC.

 On May 14, 2010, President Barack Obama said in an interview with CNN that "you had executives of BP and Transocean and Halliburton falling over each other to point the finger of blame at somebody else" when referring to the congressional hearings held during the Deepwater Horizon oil spill.
 "The American people could not have been impressed with that display, and I certainly wasn't."
 According to Tim Probert, executive vice president of Halliburton, "Halliburton, as a service provider to the well owner, is contractually bound to comply with the well owner's instructions".

 It was anticipated that Halliburton's $2.5 billion "Restore Iraqi Oil" (RIO) contract would pay for itself as well as for reconstruction of the entire country.
 Plans called for more oil to be exported from Iraq's northern oil fields than actually occurred.
 Halliburton's work on the pipeline crossing the Tigris river at Al Fatah has been called a failure.
 Critics claim that the oil fields are barely usable and access to international markets is severely limited.
 As an example, against the advice of its own experts, Halliburton attempted to dig a tunnel through a geological fault zone.
 The underground terrain was a jumble of boulders, voids, cobblestones, and gravel and not appropriate for the kind of drilling Halliburton planned.
 "No driller in his right mind would have gone ahead," said Army geologist Robert Sanders when the military finally sent people to inspect the work.
+A report by the Special Inspector General for Iraq Reconstruction found that only 28% of the required drilling had been completed when the $75 million marked for the project was spent.

 Proposed acquisition of Baker Hughes

-On November 17, 2014, Halliburton and Baker Hughes jointly announced a definitive agreement under which Halliburton will, subject to the conditions set forth in the agreement, acquire Baker Hughes in a stock and cash transaction valued at $34.6 billion.
+On November 17, 2014, Halliburton and Baker Hughes jointly announced a definitive agreement under which Halliburton would, subject to the conditions set forth in the agreement, acquire Baker Hughes in a stock and cash transaction valued at $34.6 billion.
 A press release made available on the former's website, as at December 11, 2014 detailed the restructuring in the integration to follow.
 The firm announced it would acquire Baker Hughes for around $35 billion in cash and stock, creating an oilfield services company that aims to compete with Schlumberger.
 Prior to the merger of Baker Hughes and Halliburton, Halliburton must divest over $5 billion of its assets according to the regulations created by US competition enforcement authorities.
 The merger had a deadline of the end of April 2016 after which, if a decision had not been made, both companies could walk away from the deal if they chose.
 At the beginning of May 2016, the day after the deadline expired, Halliburton and Baker Hughes announced the termination of the merger agreement.